 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hansoll Textile, headquartered in South Korea, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established clear reduction targets for its operations.
-Hansoll Textile commits to a substantial reduction of 54.6% in absolute Scope 1 and Scope 2 greenhouse gas emissions by 2033, using 2022 as the baseline year.
-Additionally, the company aims to decrease its absolute Scope 3 emissions—covering areas such as purchased goods and services, fuel- and energy-related activities, upstream transportation and distribution, and waste generated in operations—by 32.5% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 1.5°C. The commitment includes considerations for land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability in the textiles, apparel, footwear, and luxury goods sector.
+Hansoll Textile, headquartered in South Korea, has set ambitious climate commitments to address its greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
+Hansoll Textile aims to reduce its absolute Scope 1 and 2 greenhouse gas emissions by approximately 54.6% by 2033, using 2022 as the base year.
+Additionally, the company is committed to a 32.5% reduction in absolute Scope 3 emissions, which encompass emissions from purchased goods and services, fuel- and energy-related activities, upstream transportation and distribution, and waste generated in operations, also by 2033.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The commitment includes land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability within the textiles, apparel, footwear, and luxury goods sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.